Cellulite: The Naked Truth On A Bumpy Subject

 The truth is very little good quality research has been done.
 While some animal studies showed a weight loss effect, CLAs appeared ineffective in human studies.
 Side effects such as insulin resistance, body-wide inflammation, and a decrease in good (HDL) cholesterol were also reported.
 CLA mobilizes fat contained in fat-storing cells, increasing the risk of it ending up in the heart or liver.

-Long-term lifestyle changes and regular, targeted exercises are the only way to combat cellulite long-term.
+Long-term lifestyle changes, and regular, targeted exercises are still the best way to combat cellulite long-term.

 It's All About That Bass

 Specific butt and thigh exercises are the best way to naturally boost circulation and tone muscles in cellulite-prone areas.

 Single-leg hip raises, squats, lunges, and step-ups are the best targeted exercises you can do for your butt.
 And best of all, you can do them at home, without any extra equipment, although faster results may be seen if hand weights are used as well.

 Cellulite is exacerbated by poor circulation, which is why massage may help as a treatment.
 But the massage needs to be vigorous (deeper massage stimulates better blood circulation), and the resulting improvement only temporary.

 Two to three days improvement in your cellulite is probably the best you can hope for, although the more regularly you are massaged, the longer-lasting the results will be.